jreiberkyle/jupyterscad/README.md

 pip install git+https://github.com/jreiberkyle/jupyter_scad.git
 ```

-Alternately, the entire Jupyter notebook, SolidPython2, and Jupyter SCAD setup could be run as a [podman]() container.
+Alternately, the entire Jupyter notebook, SolidPython2, and Jupyter SCAD setup could be run as a [docker](https://www.docker.com/) or [podman](https://podman.io/) container.
-The podman image is given at [jupyter-scad-image]().
+The podman image is given at [image-jupyter-scad]().

 ## Usage